The module consists of ten units of study, all of which you should complete. They make up the following three sections.

 Section 3 Wildlife Biology and Habitat Encroachment

-The aims of this course are to give you an understanding of how:
+The aims of this section are to give you an understanding of how:

 - plant and animal successions occur in changing landscapes